 Battery Backups to Save Aquariums During Power Outages

-Battery backups are budget friendly when compared to generators.
-Investing into a battery backup would allow you to make sure your fish tank system stays operational.
-Battery backups will minimize the amount of casualties not prevent them.
+Battery backups are budget-friendly when compared to generators.
+Investing in a battery backup would allow you to make sure your fish tank system stays operational.
+Battery backups will minimize the number of casualties not prevent them.

 - How heavy is your fish tank stocked?
 Heavily stocked: Run an air pump/air stone to keep your fish from suffocating.